Martha L. Black-class icebreaker: Design and description

 The vessels are propelled by two fixed pitch propellers and bow thrusters powered by three Alco 251F diesel-electric engines creating 8,847 hp and three Canadian GE generators producing 6 megawatts of AC power driving two Canadian GE motors creating 7040 hp.
 The ships are also equipped with one Caterpillar 3306 emergency generator.
 The speed of the vessels ranges from 15 to 16.5 kn.
 The vessels have varying diesel fuel capacity, ranging from Ann Harvey at 780 LT to George R. Pearkes and Martha L. Black at 1086 LT.
 The range of the vessels, based on speed and fuel capacity, is varied.
 The ships are certified as Arctic Class 2.

 The icebreakers are equipped with one Racal Decca Bridgemaster navigational radar operating on the I band.
-Sir William Alexander and Edward Cornwallis have one less deck in the superstructure.
+Sir William Alexander and Kopit Hopson 1752 have one less deck in the superstructure.
 The ships are equipped with a flight deck and a hangar which originally housed light helicopters of the MBB Bo 105 or Bell 206L types, but in the 2010s, the Bell 429 GlobalRanger and Bell 412EPI were acquired by the Canadian Coast Guard to replace the older helicopters.
 Deck equipment varies between the ships, with some equipped with speedcranes capable of lifting up to 20 LT and a 980 m3 cargo hold.
 Some vessels carry a self-propelled barge.
 Ship's complements range from 25–27, with 10 officers and 15–17 crew.
 Additional berths range from 9 to 26 additional berths.